centreon/centreon-documentation/versioned_docs/version-23.04/health/centreon-agent.md

 Centreon Helios is a light piece of software that monitors its host machine and the services that run on it.

 Helios can be used to monitor servers that operate an On-Premise Centreon service (Central, Remote Server, Poller, Map, etc.).
-Helios is available on Alma/RHEL/Oracle Linux 8 and 9.

 The data is sent to the Centreon Cloud Platform.
 No personal data is collected.